 This Fellowship, made possible by The Lila Wallace – Reader’s Digest Fund, is designed for scholars who explore “Italy in the World.”
 Projects should address the transnational dialogues between Italy and other cultures (e.g. Latin American, Mediterranean, African, Asian etc.) during the Renaissance, broadly understood historically to include the period from the 14th to the 17th century.

 It is named after Bernard Berenson, who in his 1956 statement ‘On the Future of I Tatti’ expressed the hope that not only would scholars come from many countries, but that they would also travel in “what was the ancient Oecumene, not going farther East than the Euphrates and not farther South than Egypt and the great desert of North Africa” and be intimately acquainted with the Mediterranean countries and their “Hinterland.”
 Taking a broad geographic view of the Renaissance more than half a century ago, Berenson was a pioneer of the geographically expansive approach to the early modern world that this Fellowship wishes to encourage.
 Scholars working in all the fields supported by I Tatti—architecture and the arts, history, philosophy, literature, music and history of science—are encouraged to apply.

+At the time of application, scholars must have a PhD in hand and will be asked to upload a scan of the certificate.
+They may not be working on a second PhD at the time of application.
 Applicants must be conversant in English and have familiarity with Italian.
-At the time of application, a PhD is required.
 Priority will be given to early and mid-career scholars.
-It must be possible for applicants to carry out most of their research in Florence.
 I Tatti welcomes applications from scholars from all nations and gives special consideration to candidates without regular access to research materials and facilities in Italy.
 Applications are evaluated by international scholars.
 The selection committee aims to assess the ability of candidates to contribute in a collegial way to the intellectual life of the Harvard Center.
+It pays special attention to the strength of the proposed project and its potential to yield original results, and to the candidate’s curriculum vitae.